SeekyCt/spm-practice-codes/README.md

 To compile this yourself, you'll need the following:
 * devkitPPC
 * The fork of PistonMiner's elf2rel from the [SPM Rel Loader repo](https://github.com/SeekyCt/spm-rel-loader/releases/tag/elf2rel-24-6-2021)
+    * For v8 and above, the 21-12-2021 build is required. v5-7 require the 24-6-2021 build.
+Older versions are compatible with any build.
 * The TTYDTOOLS environment variable set to the folder outside of the `bin` folder with your compiled `elf2rel` in (so `$(TTYDTOOLS)/bin/elf2rel` will point to it)

 Once that's set up you can use `make rgX` to build region `rg` ('eu', 'us', 'jp' or 'kr') revision `X` (0-1 for eu & jp, 0-2 for us, 0 for kr) or just `make` to build for all regions and revisions.